rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 - Compile the model.
 - Train it with a very low learning rate.
 It's crucial to set a low learing rate as we only want to readapt pretrained features to work with our dataset and therefore large weight updates are not desirable at this stage.

-The code is showed below:
+The code is shown below:
 ```python
 model.load_weights(best_weights_file) # load the best model saved by ModelCheckpoint
 model.trainable = True